wballard/starphleet/index.md

 ## Amazon Web Services

 ### EC2 Instance Sizes
 Don't cheap out and go small.
-The default instance size in Starphleet is m2.xlarge, which is roughly the power of a decent laptop.
+The default instance size in Starphleet is `m2.xlarge`, which is roughly the power of a decent laptop.
 You can change this with by setting the `EC2_INSTANCE_SIZE` environment variable.

 ### Phleets
 Don't feel limited to just one phleet.
 Part of making your own PaaS is to give you the freedom to mix and match services across phleets as you see fit.

 ### Geo Scaling AWS
 By default, Starphleet sets up four zones, three US, one Europe.
 Ships are not added to these zones automatically, but instead must be added explicitly.
 Again, mix and match zones with phleets as you see fit.
-It's OK for you to set up just in one location if you like.
-Or even have a phleet with one ship.
+It's OK for you to set up just in one location if you like, or even have a phleet with one ship.